pydio/pydio-doc-howto/installing_on_debian_nginx.md

     rm default
     ln -s ../sites-available/x.yourdomain.com

 Time to get the Pydio files.
-[Download](https://pyd.io/download/) the latest version and save it to your /var/www directory.
+[Download](https://pydio.com/en/get-pydio) the latest version and save it to your /var/www directory.
 Extract the downloaded file to the root of the www directory;

     cd /var/www
     tar -xzf <gz file name here>
     ls -l
     mv <extracted directory name>/* /var/www
-    rm -R /var/www/<extracted directory name>
+    rm -R /var/www/<gz file name here>
     chown -R www-data:www-data /var/www

 Prior to opening a browser and seeing the result we need to restart the required services to pick up the new config files;
+To restart nginx you need to unmask his service:
+`systemctl unmask nginx`

+Then restart php5-fpm and nginx service:
 `service php5-fpm restart`
 `service nginx restart`